 (Article Writer, De Telegraaf, 21 April 1940)

 It appears that to cover his deeply rooted and emotionally related memories, he needs more effort than just alienating his past life by changing his daily activities with a totally different way of life.
 He also implants new thought that what he had done in the past was merely carrying out his duties as a soldier, no less and no more.
-Even though has to complete the assignments using methods that considered to be vile and without mercy, he admits that “It was a messy job, but it has to be done”.
-Finally, to prevent his past life from being remembered, he burned all his personal notebooks, photographs and various documents that could work as a powerful stimulus to reenact the feelings and experiences of the past.
+Even though he has to complete the assignments using methods that considered to be vile and without mercy, he admits that “It was a messy job, but it has to be done”.
+Finally, to prevent his past life from being remembered, he burned all his personal notebooks, photographs, and various documents that could work as a powerful stimulus to reenact the feelings and experiences of the past.

 Compare to what Lifepatch learned from the Toba people in North Sumatra, they believe that memories of the past are very important things and must be always preserved as part of efforts to maintain their personal and community identities.
-Even though they no longer possess their own rightful heirloom and historical artefact because thousands of weapons, jewellery, textiles, and many other cultural objects had been taken from the battlefield, “donated under pressure” or just bought during the colonial era, the Toba people have their own way to preserve their history and delivering it to the next generations orally and culturally through storytelling, theatre, song or even dance.
+Even though they no longer possess their own rightful heirloom and historical artefact because thousands of weapons, jewelry, textiles, and many other cultural objects had been taken from the battlefield, “donated under pressure” or just bought during the colonial era, the Toba people have their own way to preserve their history and delivering it to the next generations orally and culturally through storytelling, theatre, song or even dance.

 Both of them appear to emphasize the fact that memory is an absolute necessity for the existence of history.
 At the same time, their memories manifested as a story that provides additional value to particular objects and makes them could be considered to be a treasure or a historical artefact.
 Even though memory constantly requires objects or maybe particular keywords to recalling it back in our mind, the past can still exist in people’s heads and nowhere else.
 Just like what I learn from Christoffel’s answers during the interview with De Telegraaf.
-His efforts to cover up the past and made it no longer able be remembered might be considered successful.
+His efforts to cover up the past and made it no longer able to be remembered might be considered successful.
 Can’t be denied, his action not only affecting him personally, but it also made his past very difficult to reunited and retold accurately by anyone else.
 At the same time, how the way he refused to answer the questions by changing the conversation subject into his current life story seems to have a tendency that actually Christoffel’s subconscious mind still stored some traces of his past even though it can’t be easy to remember.
-Those memories keep waiting as a non-figurative entity, haunting him with the possibility that it could reappear clearly in his mind when encounters certain things or a particular object.
+Those memories keep waiting as a non-figurative entity, haunting him with the possibility that it could reappear clearly in his mind when he encounters certain things or a particular object.
 It will be revealed in our mind as several major pieces of information in a form of illusory images, which are assembled sequentially by our thoughts into a story with its own reality as if a transparent ghostly figure.